elysiajs/elysia-apollo/README.md

 ## Config
 This plugin extends Apollo's [ServerRegistration](https://www.apollographql.com/docs/apollo-server/api/apollo-server/#options) (which is `ApolloServer`'s' constructor parameter).

-Below is the extended parameters for configuring Apollo Server with Elysia.
+Below are the extended parameters for configuring Apollo Server with Elysia.
 ### path
 @default "/graphql"